-The level at which PSUs vest is determined by the degree by which the two performance measures of the PSUP are met over the full three-year vesting period.
-These two criteria are:
+The level at which PSUs vest is determined by the degree by which the three performance measures of the PSUP are met over the full three-year vesting period.
+These three criteria are:

-- the relative Total Shareholder Return (TSR) of the Nestlé S.A. share in relation to the STOXX Global 1800 Food & Beverage Net Return Index (prior to 2014 the STOXX Europe 600 Food & Beverage Net Return Index); and - the growth of underlying Earnings per Share in constant currencies.
+- the growth of underlying Earnings per Share (EPS) in constant currencies; - the relative Total Shareholder Return (TSR) of the Nestlé S.A. share in relation to the STOXX Global 1800 Food & Beverage Gross Return Index; and - the Return on Invested Capital (ROIC).